 - Description of the change order,

 - Change order detail,

 - Scope of Work,

-- · Budget,
+- Budget,

 - Schedule: Time to execute the change order, and

 - Recommendations, if any.

-Metro's Program Control department will provide responses to the recommendations in this report of OIG Spot Checks within 30 days after this Board report.
-Included with this report is a separate spreadsheet of recommendations and the status of responses concerning former OIG Spot Check recommendations.
+Metro's Program Control department will provide responses to the recommendations in this OIG Spot Checks Report within 30 days after this Report is issued.
+Included with this Report is a spreadsheet on the status of responses concerning former OIG Spot Check Report recommendations.